Nowalon/v-saver/README.md

 ### TODO

-* filelist ordering/sorting with mouse drag-n-drop (at the moment I think it is some extra);
 * make 'reset suspend mode during idle' inerval as settings option (now if system idle ~2.4 hardcoded hours it resets suspend status, e.g. if you finished watch movie the v-saver resumes its work after some time);
+* show-file-name hotkey;
 * localization/language settings;
+* filelist ordering/sorting with mouse drag-n-drop (at the moment I think it is some extra);